Actress Sienna Miller angry at British phone-hacking case details

 "The thing that's been slightly misconstrued about this voicemail message is the fact that I said 'I love you' and that this was some incredibly important declaration of love.

 "That's how I would have ended my phonecalls to him.
 It's been turned into a titillating piece of information.
-I regret it's allowed to be analysed the way it has."
+I regret it's allowed to be analyzed the way it has."

 BRIEF ENCOUNTER